camerahacks/super-supernote/README.md

 A device-agnostic command-line tool for generating mathematically balanced, pixel-perfect page templates for e-ink devices.
 Developed with the Supernote Manta, this tool supports millimeter or pixel specifications for human-readable, technically-precise, or true-scale template configurations.

 Use this tool to create templates for any eInk device.

+## Sideloading Apps

+Follow the [How to Sideload Apps](/tips-and-tricks/how-to-sideload-apps.md) guide to make your Supernote device even more super.

+### Tested Apps

+This is a list of apps I have used on my Supernote device and provide good functionality.
+Please do your due diligence before downloading and sideloading apps to your device.
+You can introduce malicious software to your device if you are not careful.

+This list will grow as I test more apps.

+* [EinkBro](https://github.com/plateaukao/einkbro) - Lightweight, but full featured, web browser designed to work well with eInk devices.
+* [F-Droid](https://f-droid.org/en/) - Android App store for Free and Open Source Software (FOSS)

 ## Supernote Private Cloud